Opinion: This is us. And Charlottesville was the ugly wake-up call America needed.

 To be an American is a gift and a privilege, a status that many outside our borders aspire to.
 But the problem with the definition of "American" is that it almost always seems to be interpreted as "white" — and if some have it their way, it always will.

-And of course, there were my ancestors who were captured and taken from West Africa in chains, brought over in the hull of slave ships, treated like less than animals, sold off and robbed of their freedom as our founding fathers like George Washington, Thomas Jefferson, James Madison and others demanded their own liberty, even as they themselves owned other human beings.
+And, of course, there were my ancestors who were captured and taken from West Africa in chains, brought over in the hulls of slave ships, treated like less than animals, sold off and robbed of their freedom as our founding fathers, like George Washington, Thomas Jefferson, James Madison and others, demanded their own liberty, even as they themselves owned other human beings.

-Eventually slaves become Negroes, who become colored, and finally Afro or African-Americans.
+Eventually, slaves become Negroes, who become "colored" and finally Afro or African-Americans.
 Italian-Americans.
 Irish-Americans.
 Jewish-Americans.
 Native-Americans.
 Hispanic-Americans.
-The rest of us are known, not simply as "Americans" but as other people who came here after the English settled here in the 1600s.
+The rest of us are known not simply as "Americans" but as other people who came after the English settled here in the 1600s.

 Our history continues to haunt us.
 Call it karma.
 Call it chickens coming home to roost.
 The fact is that America started with codified, lawful racism in the form of slavery and then legalized Jim Crow segregation.